ranibb/mongoDB-RESTful-APIs-authenticate-angular-application/README.md

 Initializing a npm project: `npm init`.

 install express web server and body-parser; the middle ware to handle form data such as user registration or login: `npm install express body-parser --save`.

+It is a good practice to have a separate route for all the API requests.
+So, define all the API end-points in this path: routes/api.js